ingonyama-zk/icicle/docs/docs/icicle/primitives/ntt.md

 Radix 2 is faster for small NTTs.
 A small NTT would be around logN = 16 and batch size 1.
 Radix 2 won't necessarily perform better for smaller `logn` with larger batches.

-Mixed radix on the other hand better for larger NTTs with larger input sizes.
+Mixed radix on the other hand works better for larger NTTs with larger input sizes.

 Performance really depends on logn size, batch size, ordering, inverse, coset, coeff-field and which GPU you are using.